 There are some conversations that almost no one looks forward to.
 That's why there are so many "how to" guides for talking about money with your partner and similarly sticky issues.

 Advanced care planning conversations can be even more challenging.
 No one likes to talk about a time when things are expected to get worse, yet doing so is critically important to making the process as honest and meaningful as possible, and the process can be gratifying and give peace of mind.

-Here are 5 things to remember as you have these conversations:
+Here are five things to remember before you get started:

 1. Having the conversation is itself an accomplishment